BioInfo/threadcraft/docs/ThreadCraft_PRD.md

 - **Platform-specific optimization**: Content tailored to X and LinkedIn algorithms
 - **Professional templates**: Based on proven engagement frameworks
 - **No-friction experience**: No login, database, or complex setup required
+- NEW: **Research Papers analysis page (/research)** — Ingest PDF or arXiv links/uploads, run LLM-based structured analysis (seven-section expert report), export to Markdown/JSON, and reuse the existing OpenRouter model/key from Config.
+Linked from Header navigation only.

 ---